 When I moved to Ottawa, I started meeting more and more adoptees, and as I shared my story online, more and more adoptees started contacting with me through Facebook, telling me they were taken to England or New Zealand or Australia.
 And I thought, what does this look like?

-I liked the idea showing our displacement at an international level on a map.
+I decided to show our displacement at an international level on a map in collaboration with the Pekiwewin Project, a five-year project to understand how Canada’s Indigenous policy has resulted in a national Indigenous child removal system.
+I’m creating the map with the help of the Firelight Group and GeoLive, a University of British Columbia mapping project.
 It’s going to be shameful for Canada to see it, but it’s going to be a tool for us to educate, collect data and share our stories.
 Survivors can also use the map to look for information about themselves and their biological families.
 There are still people looking for their siblings and their parents out there.
 And the map will be a tool to see where these kids were taken from.
 We know that the children were predominantly taken from Alberta, Saskatchewan and Manitoba, and that most of them were placed in Ontario homes and in the United States.

 On finding community